processone/rtb/README.md

 - **scenario**: `string()`

   The benchmarking scenario to use.
 Only `xmpp` is supported.

 - **domain**: `string()`

-  The option is used for setting a namepart of an XMPP address and, if option `servers` is not defined, to resolve the IP address and port number of the server to connect.
+  The option is used for setting a namepart of an XMPP address and, if option `servers` is not defined, to resolve the IP address and the port number (via DNS SRV lookup) of the server to connect.

 - **interval**: `non_neg_integer()`

-  The option is used to set a timeout to wait before spawning next connection.
-The timeout is set in **milliseconds**.
+  The option is used to set a timeout to wait before spawning the next connection.
+The timeout is in **milliseconds**.

 - **capacity**: `pos_integer()`

   The total amount of connections to be spawned.

 - **user**: `string()`

   The pattern for a user part of an XMPP Address.
 Symbol `%` will be replaced with the number of the current connection.
-For example, if the pattern is `user%` and `capacity` is 5, then the following users will be generated: `user1@domain, user2@domain, ... user5@domain`.
+For example, if the pattern is `user%` and `capacity` is 5, then the following users will be generated: `user1@domain, user2@domain, ..., user5@domain`.

 - **password**: `string()`

   The pattern for a password.
 The format is the same as for `user` option.

 - **certfile**: `string()`

-  A path to certificate file in PEM format.
-The file MUST contain both a full certficate chain and a private key.
-If `EXTERNAL` authentication is not used (see `sasl_mechanisms` option) then self-signed certificate can be used: the one shipped with the sources is fine.
+  A path to a certificate file.
+The file MUST contain both a full certficate chain and a private key in PEM format.
+If `EXTERNAL` authentication is not used (see `sasl_mechanisms` option) then self-signed certificate can be used: the [one](https://raw.githubusercontent.com/processone/rtb/master/cert.pem) shipped with the source code is fine.

-## Optional parameters
+## Optional general parameters

 - **servers**: `[uri()]`